Floating point numbers

 The results shown are:

-The second result is what you would expect, but the first one is the result of the fact that S2 got swallowed by the precision of the large value in S1.
+The first result is what you would expect, but the second one is the result of the fact that S3

 Functions requiring real values